 Therefore, when God does love sinners, it is always free.
 It is never something he is obligated to do.
 God would be no less loving if he only gave us the justice we deserve.

 But God does love us, and considering his freedom to not be loving, we should be utterly astounded!
 Why?
 Because it would cost God nothing to be strictly just.
-But it cost him his only begotten son to satisfy his justice so that he could love the undeserving.
+But it cost him his only begotten son to satisfy his justice for the utterly undeserving.

 How does this apply to marriage?
 There are many times in marriage when your spouse doesn’t measure up to your expectations.
 You feel like they don’t deserve your love, and they probably don’t.
-But how can we, who are so unworthy, receive God’s love when we don’t deserve it, and not at least try to extend that same love to our spouse?
-Those who don’t at least try can’t walk with integrity.
-This is a tall order, but it is what the gospel demands.
+But how can we, who are so unworthy, receive God’s undeserved love and not at least try to extend that same love to our spouse?
+Those who don’t can’t walk with integrity.
 “We love because he first loved us!”
 And this is the amazing way he has loved us.
 He loves freely, without compulsion.

 God Loves His Enemies